ouziel-slama/rollblock/docs/store_usage.md

 - On restart, the store loads the latest snapshot **and** replays every fully committed block from the journal to reach the most recent `current_block`.
 - Blocks that never finished journaling are ignored, ensuring only complete blocks are restored.
 - Even if the process crashes before calling `close()`, committed blocks persist thanks to the redo data stored in the journal; the replay cost grows with the number of unsnapshotted blocks.

+### 6. Journal Chunk Rotation

+- Journal files live under `data_dir/journal/journal.XXXXXXXX.bin`.
+The numeric suffix is a monotonically increasing chunk id.
+- Chunks rotate automatically when they reach `StoreConfig::journal_chunk_size_bytes` (default 128 MiB).
+The current chunk is fsynced, the new chunk is created with `create_new`, and the parent directory is flushed so crash recovery can enumerate a consistent set.
+- Use `.with_journal_chunk_size(bytes)` to tune the limit.
+Smaller chunks make manual inspection safer and bound the amount of data to re-validate after a crash; larger chunks reduce rotation frequency on very fast disks.
+- Recovery enumerates all chunk files lexicographically, trims empty tail chunks, and rebuilds the index if needed, so operators never have to touch `journal.idx` manually.

 ## Complete Example